640 South State StreetDover, Delaware 19901

 Bursitis is the inflammation of the bursa, a fluid-filled sac that provides a cushion between bones and muscles or tendons.
 Like tendonitis, bursitis is often caused by overuse injury, but can also be caused by direct trauma to a joint.
 Bursitis commonly affects the shoulder, elbow, knee, hip, ankle, and foot.

 A stress fracture is a small crack in a bone, commonly occurring in the weight-bearing bones of the lower extremities, including legs, hips, and feet.
 Stress fractures are most often caused by overuse and increase in physical activity.
-Initial treatment includes stopping the activity that caused the fracture, elevation, ice, and anti-inflammatory medication.
+Initial treatment includes stopping the activity that caused the fracture, elevation, ice, and anti-inflammatory medicine.
 Continued treatment includes rest, decreasing weight-bearing on the affected area, shoe inserts or braces, and possibly cast immobilization.
 If the crack in the bone progresses further to a complete break, surgery may be required.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.